satyakeerthikotte/HLS-Video-Player/README.md

 * Install create-react-app globally from npm with
   `npm install -g create-react-app`

-* You can you create-react-app scripts to run the application using
+* You can use create-react-app scripts to run the application using
   ### `npm start`
   Runs the app in the development mode.<br>
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.